araobp/unity-excavator/doc/AssetBundle.md

 Note:

-It is not a good idea to use Github Pages as a AssetBundle server, because it supports neither authentication nor authorization.
+It is not a good idea to use Github Pages as an Addressables server, because it supports neither authentication nor authorization.
 This project is for a demo purpose only.

 <img src="./AssetBundle_Start.jpg" width=500>